Bagni di Craveggia: Thermal hotel and World War II

 In 1819, a six-story hotel with thermal facilities was built at the thermal spring belonging to the municipality of Craveggia.
-Although it was the only significant thermal spring in the area of the Ossola Valley, the inconvenient access slowed down the development of the thermal resort.
-The thermal guests usually traveled via Locarno in Switzerland to Comologno in an eight-hour carriage ride before they had to cover the last three to four kilometers with their luggage on mules or on foot on a mule track.
-The extension of the road from Comologno to the thermal baths, which the municipality of Craveggia was striving for, only met with limited hearing from the Ticino authorities in the 1930s, when the footpath was upgraded to a fourth-class road.
+Although it was the only significant thermal spring in the area, inconvenient access slowed down the development of the thermal resort.
+The thermal guests, including those from Italy, usually traveled via Locarno in Switzerland to Comologno in an eight-hour carriage ride before they had to cover the last three to four kilometers through Spruga with their luggage on mules or on foot on a mule track.
+The extension of the road from Comologno to the thermal baths, which the Italian municipality of Craveggia was striving for, only met with limited hearing from the Ticino authorities in the 1930s, when the footpath was upgraded to a fourth-class road.
+Until today, the road is only publicly accessible to Spruga.

 Towards the end of World War II, Bagni di Craveggia belonged to the partisan republic of Ossola.
 On 18 and 19 October 1944, the battle of the Bagni di Craveggia took place here, a border incident between German-Italian fascists, who were pursuing fleeing partisans, and the Swiss Army.

 In the Winter of Terror, an avalanche fell from the north (Swiss side) on the Bagni and almost completely destroyed it; only the basement of the bath building and the slightly higher chapel remained.
 Further damage occurred on the occasion of the storm of 1978.
 After an Italian hydropower project that had not been implemented, two new pools (one with river water and one with thermal water) and two new tubs (refillable with thermal water) were opened on 1 August 2015.